 There are chandeliers made entirely of brass.
 Others are wrapped in glass enclosures that simultaneously soften the light as well as hide the lightbulbs underneath.

-Unlike some other basement lighting designs, chandeliers pull double duty.
-They both brighten up the basement space and complement the existing interior design beneath it simultaneously.
+Chandeliers both brighten up the basement space and complement the existing interior design beneath it simultaneously.

 Here you can see string Edison bulbs hanging from a black-painted unfinished basement ceiling intermingles with exposed recessed light fixtures.

-Chic Tray Ceiling Basement Lighting
+Chic Tray Ceiling Accent Basement Lighting

 A tray ceiling is sometimes called a recessed ceiling.
 You can tell one as soon as you lay eyes on it because it looks like something out of a boutique art gallery.
-An entire section of the basement ceiling – usually rectangular in shape – literally pops up into the ceiling itself.
+An entire section of the basement ceiling – usually rectangular in shape – literally pops up into the ceiling.

 Exposed Rafter Basement Lighting